Texas tries to avoid Oklahoma ‘hangover’ against Kansas

 AUSTIN (KXAN) — Following a bye, a road trip to West Virginia and the annual Red River Showdown in Dallas, Texas is ready for its first home game in nearly a month.

-The Jayhawks could be an easy team to look past, especially with their 2-4 record and the fact they’ve have finished last in the Big 12 the past four seasons.
-But with a chance to get back on track, Tom Herman isn’t at all worried about a post-OU letdown.
+The Jayhawks could be an easy team to look past, especially with their 2-4 record and the fact that they’ve have finished last in the Big 12 each of the past four seasons.
+But with a chance to get back on track, Texas head coach Tom Herman isn’t at all worried about a post-OU letdown.

 “Sunday was obviously pretty gloomy, but by the time we got out on the practice field, it has to be [good] — there’s literally no other choice,” Herman said.
 “Just look no further than the team that we just played a season ago.
 They had that same Sunday meeting, that same Tuesday practice, the same everything and they went on to play in the playoffs and win the conference title.
 So there is no hangover with these guys.
 It’s motivating, certainly.
 I don’t see that being an issue at all.”